FuturICT2/FIN4Contracts/README.md

 }
 ```
 The account encoded by the mnemonic is paying the deployment costs.
 Therefore it has to have sufficient funds on the respective network.
 The Infura API key can be obtained by creating a project on infura.io: it is the "Project ID" under "View Project".

-The *faucet-server* located under `scripts/faucet-server` uses all four fields.
-More in its respective Readme.

 ## Serving the GUI